 Solid Food Items: A bottle warmer and baby food steamer/blender, some food storage containers, a set of plates and utensils, a highchair, a travel high chair (obviously not necessary, but we used ours several times a week and I highly recommend one if it fits with your lifestyle), and baby food pouches.

-I wanted to make all his baby food, so got an all-in-one bottle warmer/baby food steamer-blender.
+When he started on solids, I wanted to make all his baby food, so got an all-in-one baby food steamer-blender and bottle warmer.
 Was it absolutely necessary?
 Nah.
 Did it simplify the process?
 Yep.
-I did quickly abandon it for bottle warming, because the heat warped the softer plastic of the bottles, but it was great for preparing food without the hassle of stove cooking.
+Note that I did quickly abandon it for bottle warming, because the heat warped the softer plastic of the bottles, but I loved it for making small batches of baby food.

-For baby food storage, I used this single-serving food storage set that was handed down to us.
-It was cute and got a lot of utility those first few months.
+As my son became more ravenous, I moved on to one of those baby bullets for baby food steaming and blending, which also came with several storage containers.
+It was cute and got a lot of utility those next few months of solid food.
 Admittedly, I also abandoned it as time went on.
 As he began eating more, I made food in bulk, and froze dozens of servings at a time in ice-cream-scoop sized balls (#parentinghack for the win!).

 We got some standard baby spoons and a suction plate, and were set with solid-food feeding.
 All that said, though, those baby food pouches got me!
 Oh, so easy and oh, so travel friendly.
 Not gonna lie, they became a staple.
 We went with organic veggie ones with no additives or preservatives, and felt pretty good giving them to Jack.